malcolmchanhaoxian/VLLM-on-Intel-Extension-for-Pytorch-/README.md

 ## Disclaimers / Attribution
 This repository is for educational purposes and is a community contribution from repository owner.
 It is not intended for any commercial purposes.
 Credits and attribution should be directed to repository owner and all contributors.
+This repository is not owned by Intel or its subsidiary.
+The performance numbers reported here are indicative and not approved legally by Intel.